lsst-sitcom/sitcomtn-001/index.rst

 The LSST Dome Seeing Monitor
 ============================

-The LSST Dome Seeing Monitor (DSM) is an instrument for measuring the seeing within an enclosed environment, such as a telescope dome.
+The LSST Dome Seeing Monitor (DSM) is an instrument for measuring the seeing along a given line of sight.

+.. include:: dsm_qs.rst
 .. include:: dsm_ui.rst
 .. include:: dsm_csc.rst